VHAE04/Mylife_hacking/README.md

 I also learned about web site vulnerabilities and played some ctf.

-My school website is created on nukeviet platform and this is also the first time I create a poc about the zero-day xss stored vulnerability about nukeviet and exploit it to take control of my school website (because the article is quite long, i'll make another posts that analyzes this zero-day vulnerability).
+My school website is created on nukeviet platform and this is also the first time I create a poc about the zero-day xss stored vulnerability about nukeviet and exploit it to take control of my school website video tool here : [video](https://www.youtube.com/watch?v=ActzTLmODA4) (because the article is quite long, i'll make another posts that analyzes this zero-day vulnerability).

 ps : you can go to [thptvietnambalan-hanoi.edu.vn](http://thptvietnambalan-hanoi.edu.vn) scroll down to the bottom and press ctrl+a to see secret at the bottom of the web

 ![](https://github.com/VHAE04/Mylife_hacking/blob/main/images/secret.PNG?raw=true)

 ....Will write more about attacking local computers as well as routers, camera... in high school